 THE RIGHT TIME AT THE RIGHT PLACE

 The Jesuit Bend Mitigation Bank (JBMB) is an RS-owned, 338-acre former freshwater marsh and cypress-tupelo swamp that has converted to open water over the last century.
 RS has proposed a Phase One project that will restore 242 acres from open water to fresh water marsh and 45 acres to fully functioning Cypress Swamp.
-When approved in January, 2013, the Plaquemines Parish bank will provide mitigation credits for wetland impacts across the entire Deltaic Plain of Coastal Louisiana.
+When approved, the Plaquemines Parish bank will provide mitigation credits for wetland impacts across the entire Deltaic Plain of Coastal Louisiana.

 In order to restore the open water to marsh and swamp the project will utilize sediments from the Mississippi River, just as nature was once able to do before the river was tamed by levees.